HarmanpreetKaur21/Speech-and-Text/README.md

 # To run the project
 Download all the files and save it in a folder.
 Open the folder in the vs code.
-Download the required requirements using- pip install streamlit pip install gtts pip install deepgram-sdk
+Download the required requirements using- pip install streamlit, pip install gtts, pip install deepgram-sdk
-Run the project using
+Run the project using---
 streamlit run app.py